adacalypse/modern-times-ADA/index.md

      </figcaption>
 </figure>

-But how have opinions evolved about technology in movies?

-## Sentiment analysis on movie reviews
-Below, we observe reviews where technology such as CGI, VFX, etc. are mentioned.
-The same contextual analysis as before is performed with a rolling average over five years.
-We observe a rather stable score around 0.25, which means that reviewers are on average slightly positive about technology used to create movies.
+Although some technological terms have negative connotations in movies, the five-year rolling average sentiment over all technological terms is highly stable and slightly positive, around 0.25.

 {% include_relative figs/plots_sentiment_over_years.html %}

-And how does this picture change for specific genres?
+How does this picture change for specific genres?
 Take for example Thrillers, Science Fiction movies, Action / Adventure and Adventure movies.

 {% include_relative figs/plots_sentiment_over_years_per_genre.html %}

-We notice a general negative tendency for movies released in the 1970s.
-Why could that be?
-Perhaps an overly-ambitious use of technologies that have aged like milk, or the premature introduction of new technologies?
-In reality, in the 1970s many novel technologies appeared on the big screen for the first time, to modest reception, such as 2D computer graphics in *Westworld (1973)* and 3D computer graphics in *Futureworld (1976)*. [[14]]
+But how have opinions evolved about technology in movies?

+## Sentiment analysis on movie reviews

 Although average trends seem to indicate stable positive sentiment, zooming in to specific movies with heavy use of special effects and/or animation reveals a different story.
 Critic opinions about technology seem to take a nose-dive after around 10 years.
 This seems like a common perception to have.
 Indeed, as we get used to the latest, up-to date developements in CGIs and special effects, we might find poorly made or even ridiculous some effects in older films, thus decreasing the overall sentiment scores.